 The top 5 players in europe (Arval, ALD, LeasePlan, Athlon et Alphabet) own more than 50% of the market.
 The market is consolidating more than ever.
 It is also very interesting to notice the numerous partnerships between these historical entities and smaller structures that can bring additional services (ride-hailing, car sharing…) on the table as well as a different vision of user experience.

-from TCO to TCM: the new functions of the fleet management solutions’ providers
+From TCO to TCM: the new functions of the fleet management solutions’ provider

 Today, new mobility habits slowly but surely transform the TCO (Total Cost of Ownership) into a TCM (Total Cost of Mobility).

 The main difference between the two?
 The TCM takes into account additional means of transportation, other than the individual car, such as taxi, flights or carsharing.
 Welcome to the multimodal mobility age!

 Thus, fleet management companies go beyond their core activity, the sore vehicle’s management, to become real advisers for their customers’ global mobility.